giantswarm/aws-admission-controller/README.md

 - In a `G8sControlPlane` resource, it validates the Master Node Replicas are a valid count (Right now either 1 or 3).
 - In a `G8sControlPlane` resource, it validates the Master Node Replicas are matching the number of Availability Zones in the `AWSControlPlane` resource.

+- In a `AWSControlPlane` resource, it validates the Master Node Availability Zones are a valid count (Right now either 1 or 3).
-- In a `AWSControlPlane` resource, it validates the Control Plane ID is matching against `G8sControlPlane` resource.
+- In a `AWSControlPlane` resource, it validates the Master Node Availability Zones are matching the number of Replicas in the `G8sControlPlane` resource.

 - In a `AWSMachineDeployment` resource, it validates the Machine Deployment ID is matching against `MachineDeployment` resource.

 The certificates for the webhook are created with CertManager and injected through the CA Injector.